+Healthy Conversation Skills training is underpinned by Bandura's Social Cognitive model which proposes individual self-efficacy as central to the process of the adoption and maintenance of positive health behaviours.
+Higher self-efficacy is strongly associated with healthier behaviours.[25]
+The training aims to enhance health and social care practitioners' self-efficacy to address a range of lifestyle issues and support patients and clients to change.
+Empowering individuals to identify solutions and take first steps towards their goals, provides mastery experiences which Bandura proposes is one mechanism for raising self-efficacy.

-[25]Healthy Conversation skills support is delivered by trained research nurses.
+Healthy Conversation skills support is delivered by trained research nurses.
 The trial has a team of six part-time research nurses – three who have contact with women in the intervention group and three who have contact with women in the control group.
 Intervention nurses receive training in Healthy Conversation Skills.
 These are skills that support behaviour change thus enabling practitioners to empower women to change their own health behaviours.
-The training allows practitioners to develop skills in asking ‘open discovery questions’ – those that generally begin with ‘what’ or ‘how’.
-These questions, when used in conversation, allow a client to explore an issue, identify barriers and generate solutions.
-Goal setting is encouraged and practitioners can review progress towards meeting goals with their clients at each successive meeting.
-[26]The training is described in more detail in box 1.
-Control group nurses are trained in study procedures but do not have any specific training in skills to support behaviour change
+The training promotes the development of practitioner skills in reflecting, listening and asking ‘open discovery questions’ – those that generally begin with ‘what’ or ‘how’.
+These questions, when used in conversation, allow a client to explore an issue, identify barriers, generate solutions and set goals.
+Skills in SMARTER goal setting are also developed during the training to enable practitioners and clients to review progress towards meeting goals at each successive meeting.
+As such, Healthy Conversation Skills training has been developed to incorporate the use of a range of BCTs.[26]
+These are used throughout the training sessions and trainees are introduced to many of them explicitly in some of the training activities.
+The training programme is described in more detail in box 1.
+Control group nurses are trained in study procedures but do not have any specific training in skills to support behaviour change and so do not use open discovery questions or set goals.

+Once HCS nurses are trained, they are supported to embed the skills rapidly into their practice, ongoing by the HCS trainers, who are members of the research team, during regular meetings.
+Every interaction between nurses and participants is recorded in a Case Report Form and a sample of appointments for each nurse are audio-recorded and assessed in detail as part of the process evaluation.
+This approach will allow us to capture variations between nurses.

+The objective of having a healthy conversation is to explore the woman's world and support her to identify issues, solutions and goals.
+She is therefore supported by the trained research nurses to review these at each visit.
+Progress with any previously-set goals is explored and if women wish to change or set new/additional goals this is entirely acceptable, and recorded by the nurses.
+A Case Report Form is completed for every participant by each nurse at each visit to record all goals set and the women's experiences in working towards and achieving these, as well as any barriers and unsuccessful attempts to change.
+The women can set as many or as few goals as they wish.

-During the trial, the group of women randomised to receive the behaviour change intervention will meet with a nurse trained in Healthy Conversation Skills on four occasions during her pregnancy and once after the birth of her baby.
+During the trial, the group of women randomised to receive the behaviour change intervention will meet with a nurse trained in Healthy Conversation Skills on four occasions during pregnancy and once after birth.
 The control group will have the same number of contacts.

 Vitamin D supplementation